YunusBC/thoughtspot/README.md

 ## About the project

-This react application is based on the first version of Thoughtspot Portal.
+- This react application is based on the first version of Thoughtspot Portal.
-You need to login to https://livingston.thoughtspot.cloud/ to display the embedded links Added routing support for navigation.
+- You need to login to https://livingston.thoughtspot.cloud/ to display the embedded links
+- Added routing support for navigation.
 When you click an item on the menu, it doesn't reload the page.
-Semantic-UI CDN is added to the project.
-You can remove it from index.html if you need to Each menu item is a component, so has its own css file.
+- Semantic-UI CDN is added to the project.
+You can remove it from index.html if you need to
+- Each menu item is a component, so has its own css file.
 Do the customizations there

-PLEASE DON'T FOCUS ON THE DESIGN AT THE MOMENT !